Mickey Micelotta: Later baseball career

 Micelotta was still considered a promising prospect in 1956, and spent spring training trying to fight his way back on the roster.
 By the end of March, with a couple of weeks to go until the season began, he was noted as playing very well, and the Phillies were considering keeping him on the major league roster for the season.
 He ended up not making the team, and spent the season with the Miami Marlins.
 During his time with Miami in 1956, Micelotta was known for his defensive plays at the shortstop position, making three good ones in a 6–1 loss against the Havana Cubans in late May.
 He finished the season with a .236 batting average and 12 home runs in 146 games.

 Due to Micelotta's "very mediocre" hitting and being unable to help the Phillies as a result, he remained with Miami for the 1957 season.
 He, Woody Smith, Bobby Young, and Pancho Herrera were considered to be one of the best infields in the International League, with one writer saying, "they make plays the Phillies couldn't make."
 Micelotta finished the year with a .216 batting average in 143 games.
 He again played a full season with Miami in 1958 after spending the offseason playing in the Dominican Winter League.
 His performances that season included a triple late in a game against the Richmond Virginians to win it, 3–2, and a walk-off home run against the Montreal Royals to win that game, 2–1.
 He finished the season with a .201 batting average in 127 games played.

 After the season ended, Micelotta was released from the Marlins, and he joined the Birmingham Barons, a Detroit Tigers affiliate in the Southern Association, where he spent the final three seasons of his professional career.
 In 1959, Micelotta played in all 154 games for Birmingham and had a batting average of .239, as well as career highs in stolen bases (10) and strikeouts (117).
 The following season, Micelotta was named to the Southern Association All-Star Team alongside fellow Barons Stan Palys and Ron Nischwitz.
 He finished the season with a .253 batting average in 150 games and career highs in home runs (20) and runs batted in (87).

 Micelotta's comeback season in 1960 resulted in the Detroit Tigers bringing him into spring training as someone who could serve as a utility infielder on the major league roster.
 After spending March with the Tigers, he was sent back to Birmingham, where he spent the 1961 season.
 In a match against the Atlanta Crackers, Micelotta had three runs batted in as Birmingham won, 11–2.
-He finished his final season of professional baseball with a .237 batting average, seven home runs, and 55 runs batted in in 112 games while splitting time between shortstop and third base. after retiring from baseball, Micelotta worked in the carpet business in New York, then later moved to Greenacres, Florida.
+He finished his final season of professional baseball with a .237 batting average, seven home runs, and 55 runs batted in in 112 games while splitting time between shortstop and third base.